Review: The Dick Van Dyke Show, “A Man’s Teeth Are Not His Own”

 Equally inspired (for the most part) is where all this goes.
 Rob of course needs an emergency dentist appointment, only Jerry’s out of town.
 So he goes to another dentist, and while he’s there allows that dentist to work on another of his teeth.
 He then spends most of the rest of the episode beating himself up over it and worrying about Jerry’s reaction.
 The martyred self-loathing act is frankly kind of annoying, as it’s just a completely asinine and somewhat egomaniacal overreaction that makes him appear completely self-involved.
 However, he’s right to be concerned about how his friend will react (especially given what we know about Jerry’s ego), and his attempts to conceal the other dentist’s work strike just the right chord between pure absurdity and believable character-based humor.
 I particularly love his attempts to steer the subject matter of their conversation towards “famine and drought and pestilence” as a way of avoiding smiling.

-The episode’s resolution unfortunately rests more on the character’s aforementioned self-loathing than on his much more pleasantly silly out of control panic, as Rob berates himself in Jerry’s dentist chair.
+The episode’s resolution unfortunately rests more on the character’s aforementioned self-loathing than on his much more pleasantly silly out of control panic, as Rob berates himself in Jerry’s chair at the dentist Long Beach CA office.
 That said, as decidedly unappealing as this behavior is, at least here some of his overblown shtick (which for the most part just isn’t funny) is used to amusing effect when he speaks it while sticking his fingers inside his mouth (thus rendering it completely incomprehensible).
 And it’s definitely a lot of fun to see Jerry be the voice of reason for once, when it’s usually Rob in that role.
 Still, if there are many amusing sides to the character of Rob Petrie, self-flagellation is definitely not one of them.
 And it’s this aspect of “A Man’s Teeth Are Not His Own” that keeps it from being one of Dick Van Dyke‘s all-time best installments.
 Still, overall it’s definitely another winner.

 Here are your options of shows in Two Weeks: “Somebody Has to Play Cleopatra” and ” There is No Point” playing in the eveing, eastern time.